wp-plugins/apester-interactive-content/readme.txt

 Take your first steps towards revolutionizing your digital storytelling with Apester!
 Apester's Wordpress plugin enables you to entwine your reader's voice within your content!

-Join hundreds of websites such as The Telegraph, AOL, Weather and more who are already empowering their readers and maximizing their websites’ goals!
+Join hundreds of websites such as The Telegraph, AOL, Weather and more who are already empowering their readers and maximizing their websites' goals!

 Amazingly it's for FREE!